Skip to main content

 Why this specific tool matters

-Let's skip the marketing fluff and answer the only question that actually matters: why should you, a real human with a real to-do list, care about the OCSP Status tool?
+Let's skip the marketing fluff and answer the only question that actually matters: why should you, a real human with a real to-do list, care about the Revocation Status tool?
 Here's the plain-English version, written the way you'd hear it from a friend who happens to do this for a living.

 Certificate revocation checking is in transition.
 With Let's Encrypt and other CAs moving from OCSP (Online Certificate Status Protocol) to CRL-based revocation, this endpoint helps identify which domains still rely on OCSP responders and which have transitioned.
 OCSP stapling verification remains relevant for servers that still support it.

 Picture this in real life.
 Imagine a security operations.
 Here's the situation they're walking into: Monitor certificate revocation status to detect compromised or misissued certificates.
 Without the right tool, that person would be stuck copy-pasting between five browser tabs, reading documentation written for engineers, and crossing their fingers that the answer they cobble together is correct.
-With the OCSP Status tool, the same person gets a clear answer in seconds — no spreadsheets, no guessing, no waiting for someone on the infrastructure team to free up.
+With the Revocation Status tool, the same person gets a clear answer in seconds — no spreadsheets, no guessing, no waiting for someone on the infrastructure team to free up.

 • Is my website encrypted properly, or are visitors going to see a scary browser warning?